vschiavoni/jessi-bench/README.md

 To run JeSsi-Bench, all you need is **Docker** to be installed on the target machine.

 Make sure the `perf_event_paranoid` system variable is set to 2 or lower, as some Linux distributions seem to set it higher by default.
-This is required for μJSuite to be able to measure performance statistics.
+This is required for JeSsi-Bench to be able to measure performance statistics.
 To fix this, run the following command:

 ```
 sudo sysctl -w kernel.perf_event_paranoid=2
 ```

-There's no need to manually setup μJSuite.
+There's no need to manually setup JeSsi-Bench.
 The first time you run the command line tool, it will automatically download dependencies and build the source code.

 ### Command line